tbsjub/Snake/README.md

 ## Game Controls
 - For single player:
-  - *Arrow Keys*: Move the snake to the corresponding directions.
+  - *Arrow Keys*: Move the snake in the corresponding directions.
 - For two players:
   - Player 1 (Yellow-headed): Use *Arrow Keys* to move.
   - Player 2 (Purple headed): Use *A*, *S*, *W*, *D*: